himmAllRight/himmAllRight-source/resources/templates/md/posts/ZFS-Backups-To-LUKS-External.md

 ### Sending the Base Snapshots

-With base snapshots of the zpools, I can transfer them to the external drive zpool using the zfs `send` and `recv` commands.
-Starting with the `VM-LXC-BackupBase`:
+After taking base snapshots of the zpools, I can transfer them to the external drive using the zfs `send` and `recv` commands.
+Again, starting with the `VM-LXC-BackupBase`:

 ```
 sudo zfs send Backups@VM-LXC-BackupBase | sudo zfs recv externalBackup/VM-LXC-BackupBase
 ```
-<div id="caption">Looking back I named this poorly...
+<div id="caption">Looking back, I realized I named this poorly...
 The external zpool should be `/externalBackup/VM-LXC-Backup`, not `BackupBase`, that name is just for the first *snapshot*.
 Oh well.</div>

-Now for the slightly harder pool, `/Data`, and all of the sub zpools.
-The first time I attempted this, it had only copied the parent `Data` snapshot, and not any of the children ones (`Data/Music`, `Data/Pictures`, etc).
-After some digging around in the docs and online I realized I was missing the `-R` to my `zfs send` command.
-Also note, that when using the `-R` flag, the snapshot name for the destination pool cannot be specified (because it is copying multiple).
-It will just use the same snapshot names from the source pool.
+Now for the slightly harder pool, `/Data`, with all of the sub zpools.
+The first time I attempted this, only the parent `Data` snapshot was copied, but none of the children were (`Data/Music`, `Data/Pictures`, etc).
+After some digging around the docs and online I realized I was missing the `-R` to my `zfs send` command.
+Also note, that when using the `-R` flag, the snapshot name for the destination pool are not specified (because it is copying multiple).
+It will use the same snapshot names from the source pool.

 ```
 sudo zfs send -R Data@DataBackupBase | sudo zfs recv externalBackup/DataBackup